-- Coronavirus - looking after your mental health - easy read version (PDF)
+- Coronavirus - looking after your mental health – Easy English (PDF)

-- Coronavirus - looking after your mental health - easy read version - accessible (Word)
+- Coronavirus - looking after your mental health – Easy English - (Word)

-- Contact the Disability Information Helpline on 1800 643 787 (available Monday to Friday 8am to 8pm and Saturday and Sunday 9am to 7pm) for access to information and referrals for people who need help because of coronavirus (COVID-19), including access to counselling
+- Contact the Disability Information Helpline on 1800 643 787 (available Monday to Friday 8am to 8pm and Saturday and Sunday 9am to 7pm) for information or help because of coronavirus (COVID-19).

 - Remain connected with friends and family members and seek out peer support groups such as Peer Connect.

-These factsheets will help you understand what to do if you are experiencing family violence:
+Easy English - What to do if you are experiencing family violence

 - Family violence - how to get support during coronavirus (COVID-19) - easy read version (PDF)